 For most weddings entertainment is a big factor as it is what the guests will remember from the wedding in years to come.
 If you think back to weddings you’ve attended from years gone by you might not remember the cake from that wedding 5 years ago, or the favours from the wedding 7 years ago, but it’s quite likely that you’ll remember whether you had a good time from every wedding you’ve attended and much of that is down to what entertainment they had.

-Unless you’re a fan of taking big chances you’re going to want some reassurance that the entertainer you book is going to deliver what you want, and the only way to do this is by meeting them in person.
-Even if you were at a wedding a few years ago where there was a great band or DJ you should still meet with them for many reasons.
+Unless you’re a fan of taking big chances, you will want some reassurance that the entertainer you book will deliver what you want, and the only way to do this is by meeting them in person.
+Even if you were at a wedding, a few years ago where there was a great band or DJ you should still meet with them for many reasons.
 Some of which are covered further in this article.

 Are you definitely available on our date? -In case other couples have enquired but not yet confirmed.

 Do you care about my wedding?
 (And watch for their reaction) -Have you ever been at a wedding where the DJ looked totally disinterested?
 For some this is nothing but a job and they have no passion for it.
 Is that the type of DJ you want performing for you?